sudheerkodali/Algorithm-Analysis-DSA/README.md

 # Dino - runner

 ## Description
-<p> Algorithm Analysis and its types, which relates to basic understanding of Algorithms and its TIME complexitys and space complexitys </p>
+<p> Algorithm Analysis and its types, which relates to basic understanding of Algorithms and its TIME complexity and space complexity and many more concepts </p>